epi2me-labs/wf-human-variation/README.md

 ## Input example

 <!---Example of input directory structure, delete and edit as appropriate per workflow.--->
 The `--bam` input parameter for this workflow accepts a path to a single BAM file, or a folder containing multiple BAM files for the sample.
-A sample name can be supplied with `--sample`.
+A sample name can be supplied with `--sample_name`.

 ```
 (i)                     (ii)